There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 How is AI Used By Real Estate Agents and Brokerages?

 According to Medium, the core of AI works to assist with or complete specific elements of the home-buying process that are so tedious, no agent wants to take them on themselves.
-The basic functions most real estate AI addresses are to:
+Most real estate AI tool solve one or many of the following basic functions:

-- Extract: highlight underlying patterns in data points.
+4. Extract: Highlight underlying patterns in data points.

 There are a few specific AI-based tools that have gained tons of traction in the real estate industry.
 The way we use these tools day-to-day can give us a good idea of where they’re headed next.